GoogleCloudDataproc/cloud-dataproc/custom-images/README.md

     out-of-the-box Dataproc image.
 This image must be a valid Dataproc image.
     The format of the partial image URI is the following:
     "projects/<project_id>/global/images/<image_name>".
-*   **--expire-days**: The number of days from creation date when the custom image will expire.
-The default is `30` Days.

 ### Example